 6. Make Sure The Location Ad Setting Have Been Specified

 The default location option is set for ‘Everybody’ ( i.e., people in, showing interest or interested in your target location).
 You might want to set it up for people in your target location only, so don’t forget to update that change.

 7. Has Your Geographic Location Been Picked

 You must check if your geographic preferences have been updated as it is or altered.
 So, if you want your campaigns directed only to select a destination, confirm the same else it might have been set to the default option of ‘All available countries/ regions’

 8. Confirm Your Negative Keyword Match Types

-Bing doesn’t have the option to add negative keyword in broad match type.
-So if you have imported your negative keywords with broad match they must have automatically got converted to default ‘phrase’ match type.
+Bing doesn’t have the option to add the negative keywords in broad match type.
+So if you have imported your negative keywords with the broad match they must have automatically got converted to the default ‘phrase’ match type.
 You should alter that immediately.

 9. Check your Negative Keyword List Association

 Negative keywords added through the Shared Library to multiple campaigns might get missed during the import procedure, as the same is done at an account level.
 This might prove detrimental if not updated, as negative keywords play a pivotal role in routing the desired traffic to your business.